-Managua, Nicaragua, By Cable .--Dr. Jose Madriz, former judge of the Central American court of justice at Cartago and Zelaya's candidate, was Menday elected President of Nicaragua by the unanimous vote of Congress.
-The session was a stormy one, but there seemed to be perfect unanimity with regard to the election of Madriz, and when the official announcement was made there were vociferous cheering and cries of "Viva Madriz," "Viva Leon," "Down with monopolies," k Down with tyranny," "Long live the constitution."
-Dr. Madriz assumed the prsidency at 10 o'clock Wednesday.
+Managua, Nicaragua, Bv Cable.-Dr. Jose Madriz, former judge of the Monday elected President of Nicaragua by the unanimous vote of Congress.
+The session was a stormy one, but there seemed to be perfect unanimity with regard to the election of Madriz, and when the official announcement was made there were vociferous cheering and cries of "Viva Madriz," "Viva Leon," "Down with monopolies," "Down with tyranny," "Long live the constitution."
+Madriz assumed the preidency at 10 o'clock Wednesday.